erastus-1/Delani-studios/java/readme.md

 NOTE: Some components of this project might not work with some browsers such as Internet Explorer version 9 and earlier.

 LICENSE

 MIT

-Copyright (c) 2020 Susan Kathoni
+Copyright (c) 2020 Ruiru Erastus

-© Susan Kathoni
+© Ruiru Erastus.